mtlynch/mediagoblin/docs/source/siteadmin/media-types.rst

     ./bin/gmg dbupdate

-Now you should be able to submit raw images, and mediagoblin should extract the JPEG preview from them.
+Now you should be able to submit raw images, and MediaGoblin should extract the JPEG preview from them.

-Ascii art
+ASCII art
 =========

-To enable ascii art support, first install the `chardet <http://pypi.python.org/pypi/chardet>`_ library, which is necessary for creating thumbnails of ascii art
+To enable ASCII art support, first install the `chardet <http://pypi.python.org/pypi/chardet>`_ library, which is necessary for creating thumbnails of ASCII art

 .. code-block:: bash